arnonram/convious_assignment-/README.md

      - getting poll history when `to` is greated than `from`
      - reseting poll for future/non-existing date
 3. Testing that when sending incorrect `auth_token` results in a forbidden response

+## Bugs Found

+1. Can create restaurant with duplicate name